--They are always observed dragging-hoping along the seashore,
+-They are always observed dragging-hoping along the beach,

 -They all have a hump on the back,

--They all possess a coat of shells and other debris they pick up from the shore.
+-They all possess a coat of shells that rattle as the creature moves.

 Shell monsters have been sighted along the coasts of all the main regions of Iceland.
-In their book Meeting with Monsters, Hlíðberg and Ægisson indicate that the skeljaskrímsli is a quadrupedal marine creature, bulky and powerfully built, its size is close to that of a winter’s old bull calf or a huge horse.
+In their book Meeting with Monsters, Hlidberg and Aegisson indicate that the skeljaskrímsli is a quadrupedal marine creature, bulky and powerfully built, its size is close to that of a winter’s old bull calf or a huge horse.

 Most weapons are useless against a skeljaskrímsli’s formidable coat of armor.
 Ancient records tell of one farmer who battled a skeljaskrímsli, managing to keep it at bay for hours, until the monster tired and returned to the sea, Days later, the farmer was stricken with leprosy, for he was too close to the beast and probably inhaled some of its poisonous breath.
 The same record notes the case of another farmer managed, who wounded a skeljaskrímsli with a whale harpoon only to be splattered by some of its poisonous blood, dying in agony soon after.

 To harm a skeljaskrímsli one must resort to alternative ammunition; a good musket loaded with silver buttons, grey willow catkins, or lamb droppings is the only ways to injure and kill this beast.